-8.2 Respect to the presiding member
+8.3 Respect to the Presiding Member

-After the business of a Council has been commenced, a member is not to enter or leave the meeting without first paying due respect to the presiding member.
+After the business of a Council has been commenced, a Member is not to enter or leave the meeting without first paying due respect to the Presiding Member, unless for an emergency situation.

-8.3 Titles to be used
+8.4 Titles to be used

-A speaker, when referring to the president, deputy president or presiding member, or a member or officer, is to use the title of that person's office.
+A speaker, when referring to the President, Deputy President or Presiding Member, or a Member or Officer, is to use the title of that person's office.

-8.4 Advice of entry or departure
+8.5 Advice of entry or departure

-During the course of a meeting of the Council, a member is not to enter or leave the meeting without first advising the presiding member, in order to facilitate the recording in the minutes of the time or entry or departure.
+During the course of a meeting of the Council, a Member is not to enter or leave the meeting without first advising the Presiding Member, in order to facilitate the recording in the minutes of the time of entry or departure.